httpwg/http-extensions/CONTRIBUTING.md

 * **Editorial** issues can be closed by the editor(s) without consensus or notification.
 Typically, any discussion will take place on the issue itself.

-Once the resolution for a design issue is determined, it will be recorded in the issue and then the issue will be marked `editor-ready`.
+Once the resolution for a design issue is determined, it will be recorded in the issue and then the issue will be labelled `editor-ready`.
 After the editor has incorporated a resolution into the specification, the issue can be closed.

 When a new draft is published, the design issues that have been closed since